Nadal ends semifinal drought at majors

 On the sixth, at 7-6, he sent a forehand both wide and long.
 To seal his misery, on Nadal's first set point, Raonic's forehand clipped the tape and went wide.

-There was no coming back for Raonic, who was broken to end the affair, and Nadal tallied his 50th Australian Open.
+There was no coming back for Raonic, who was broken to end the affair, and Nadal tallied his 50th Australian Open win.

 Federer is back Thursday and Nadal on Friday.